axibase/atsd-use-cases/how-to/marathon/capacity-and-usage/README.md

 ### Import Marathon Job into Axibase Collector

-Login into Axibase Collector instance in the sandbox container at `https://atsd_hostname:9443` using 'axibase' username and 'axibase' password.
+Log in to Axibase Collector instance in the sandbox container at `https://atsd_hostname:9443` using 'axibase' username and 'axibase' password.

 Import the attached [job configuration](resources/marathon_jobs.xml) XML file.

-The JSON job will query the Marathon REST API for Application definitions and health status and offload this data into ATSD database.
+The JSON job will query the Marathon REST API for Application definitions and health status, then offload this data into ATSD database.

 ![](images/import_job.png)